Stripping paint from wood can be a time-consuming and messy job. Whether you're planning to work on wooden floors, trim or a door.

 3. Leave the paint to dissolve

-Cover the stripper with clingfilm or bin liners to keep it moist.
+Cover the stripper with plastic or bin liners to keep it moist and stop it drying out.
 The paste will slowly dissolve the paint to a water-soluble residue.
 This could take between 15 minutes to several days, depending on the thickness of the paint layers.
 One application can dissolve a very thick layer of paint if given enough time to do so.

 4. Clear away the paste and paint